plone/training/voltohandson/introtoblocks.rst

 3. Select the ``Tiles`` behavior
 4. Save

-Test that the content type you've just enabled tiles behavior is working, by creating a new object of that type from Volto.
+Test that the content type you've just enabled ``Tiles`` behavior is working, by creating a new object of that type from Volto.

 Blocks anatomy
 ==============